Braid actions on quantum toroidal superalgebras

 Let $\s$ be a parity sequence.
 We denote the superalgebra $\Ug$ with parity $\s$ by $\U_q\glhs$.
 Here we use a presentation of $\Ug$ similar to the presentation of $U_q\widehat{\gl}_m$ given in \cite{DF}.

-The algebra $\U_q\glhs$ is obtained by adding to $U_q\slhs$ a Heisenberg current commuting with it and extending the root lattice of $k_{i}$ to $\phi_i$.
+The algebra $\U_q\glhs$ is obtained by adding to $U_q\slhs$ a Heisenberg current $H(z)$ commuting with it and extending the root lattice generated by $k_{i}$.
 For our purposes it is convenient to write the generators and relations in the following way.

 Define the matrix $B^\s=(B_{i,j}^\s)_{i,j \in \hat I}$, where $B_{i,j}^\s=s_i(\delta_{i,j}-\delta_{i,j+1})$.
 Note that $A^\s_{i,j}=B_{i,j}^\s-B_{i+1,j}^\s$.

 For $i,j \in \hat{I}$, define $\delta_{i>j}=1$ if $i>j$ and $\delta_{i>j}=0$ if $i\leq j$.
 In this notation, we still consider the elements of $\hat{I}$ modulo $N$, but we identify $\hat{I}$ with the set $\{1,2,\dots,N-1,N\}$.
 For example, $\delta_{0>1}=\delta_{N>1}=1$.